Reading time: 1 min

 "Olive oil has no expiry date."

 Fact: All olive oils will degrade over time.
 You should buy olive oils from the latest harvest, the fresher the olive oil, the better.
-A clear indication of the harvest year on the bottle or website or expiration date should be on the label, if it's not, don't buy it.
+A clear indication of the harvest year on the bottle or website or expiration date should be on the label, if it's not, simply said - DON´T buy it.
 We recommend also learning about other indicators to help you learn how to buy the best olive oils.

 Myth No. 4